Enclose a completed

 rejected, and the shipper will be responsible for any

 resulting costs.
 Do not send shipments without proper permits!

-courier services often provide the best combination of reliability and cost.
-However,
+similar courier services usually provide the best combination of reliability and cost.

 shipper is responsible for any fees, customs duty, tax, fine or penalty

 related to the shipping of